felleslosninger/tlp-organisation-chart/README.md

 generateOrgChart(data, 'chart');
 ```

-The first argument is your JSON data, read more about setting up your data HERE.
+The first argument is your JSON data, read more about setting up your data below.
 The second argument is the id of the container where you want the chart to show.

 ### Installing via `<link>`